-Now that you've chosen the theme for your program, you're ready to think about the framework -- program length and delivery.
+Now that you've chosen the theme for your program, you're ready to think about the group coaching framework -- program length and delivery.

 It's better to go with a program that's too long rather than too short.